Review Analysis Conclusion

 Sizing and Capacity

 Seltzer drinking water comes in formats ranging from slim 12-ounce cans to multi-liter bottles.
 Single-serve cans are ideal for lunches, road trips, or portion control because they stay fizzy until opened and fit easily into cup holders.
-If your household goes through sparkling water quickly, larger bottles or 18- to 24-can cases reduce the number of trips you make to restock and often lower the per-ounce current Amazon listing detail.
+If your household goes through sparkling water quickly, larger bottles or 18- to 24-can cases reduce the number of trips you make to restock and often lower the per-ounce price.
 However, large bottles can lose carbonation after opening, so they work best when you plan to finish them within a day or two.
 Consider your daily consumption, storage space, and whether you need portability before settling on a pack size.

 Flavor vs. Unflavored